mrvn/RaspberryPi-baremetal/007-licensed-to-chill/README.md

 remaining pending registers have a bit set that is not already present in the basic pending register.
 We are interested only in the timer interrupt, which is bit 0 in the basic pending register.
-All interrupts are level sensitive so they remain asserted until disabled or the interrupt source is cleared.
+All interrupts are level sensitive so they remain asserted until masked or the interrupt source is cleared.

 The base address for ARM interrupt registers is at offset 0x0000B000